buildthedocs/btd/doc/site_deployment.md

 - Rebase, squash, fixup, move commit to different branch...
 - When you are OK with the result, git push.
 - `exit` to close and remove the container.
-- Check the log and copy the public key to the repo: https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys
+- Check the log and copy the public key to the repo: [GitHub Developer: Managing Deploy Keys, Deploy keys](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys)
-- See instructions to edit `.travis.yml` and an example deploy script at https://gist.github.com/domenic/ec8b0fc8ab45f39403dd
+- See instructions to edit `.travis.yml` and an example deploy script at [gist.github.com/domenic/auto-deploy.md](https://gist.github.com/domenic/ec8b0fc8ab45f39403dd)

 ---